-Bogotá, Columbia is a bustling and diverse city nestled among the Andes Mountains of South America, and the new location for GTO's short-term programs.
-Join us for an adventure of discovering more of God's heart for the unreached and getting to partner with locals who are working to share Jesus among the communities.
-You'll get to experience Columbian culture as well as a nearby country and see first-hand how God is working among the people of South America.
+Bogotá, Colombia, a bustling and diverse city nestled among the Andes Mountains of South America, is the western location for GTO's short-term programs.
+Join us for an adventure of discovering more of God's heart for the unreached and getting to partner with locals who are working to share Jesus among their communities.
+You'll get to experience Colombian culture, as well as a nearby country, and see first-hand how God is working among the people of South America.
 Come with an open heart and mind as you dive into new cultures and experience God at work.
-Come to invest yourself, expecting the unexpected. \$3,650.00 No COVID requirements; random screening on arrival.
-Chris Byler
+Come to invest yourself, expecting the unexpected. \$3,860.00 Chris Byler